 Belly dance is one of the fastest growing forms of exercise in America today.
 It is low impact, muscle toning and strengthening, and after you learn the basic steps, aerobic as well.
 Belly Dance is also very stress relieving.
 I am often told by women that belly dance class is the highlight of their week and that they feel so good when they leave class, not only physically, but mentally as well.

 Absolutely not.
 You never have to have a bare belly to participate in any class or performance.
 There are many, many clothing and costuming options available, but do know that having a bare belly in a belly dance class or performance is very natural, acceptable, and appropriate.
 Our society as a whole tends to promote the unfortunate notion that unless you have a certain body type it should never be seen.
-The beauty of tribal belly dance is that it can be done by women of all ages, sizes and backgrounds in a group of peers that not only accepts each other's unique differences, but celebrates them.
-Tribal Belly Dance helps you learn to feel comfortable in your own body and to truly know that you are beautiful.
+The beauty of fusion belly dance is that it can be done by women of all ages, sizes and backgrounds in a group of peers that not only accepts each other's unique differences, but celebrates them.
+World Fusion Belly Dance helps you learn to feel comfortable in your own body and to truly know that you are beautiful.

 A complete description of each class and what is covered in each can be found on the Class Descriptions page.

 Dance choreographies are taught in our world fusion belly dance classes.

 Group improv is a style of belly dance (for us it is FCBD®Style) that is not choreographed, but is made up on the spot by the dancers.
 This is done by everyone learning to do the steps in a particular way.
 One dancer at a time takes the lead position and begins to dance.
 She will then cue the other dancers when she is going to change steps and they will know by the cue what step she is changing to.
 The dancers take turns leading and following.
 One of the most fulfilling things of learning and participating in tribal improv is the sense of joy, ownership, and accomplishment you feel in connecting with the music and your fellow dancers while creating a captivating work of visual art.